-Under the new law, taxpayers may request a reduction of 10% of the amount determined by applying the investment contribution rate to investment expenditure based on the investment incentive certificate from other tax debts excluding special consumption tax (SCT) and value-added tax (VAT).
+Under the new law, taxpayers may request a reduction of 10% of the amount determined by applying the investment contribution rate to investment expenditure based on the investment incentive certificate from other tax debts, excluding special consumption tax (SCT) and VAT.
 To benefit from this application, it must be requested at the end of the second month following the submission of the corporate tax return.
 This provision will apply to investment expenditures to be made as of 1 January 2022.

 Tax Procedure Law Amendments